liferay/liferay-docs-dxp-cloud/user/articles/05-app-management/05-backup-and-restore.markdown

 backup and restore data.
 All backups save a dump of the database, environment volumes, and the Documents and Media folder.

-| **Note:** While the backup service can be deployed on any environment, its
+| **Note:** Backups can be created, viewed, and restored from the backups page,
-| features can only be used on a production type environment.
+| which can only be viewed on a production type environment.
+From this page
+| backups can be restored to any environment that a user has access to.

 ## Creating a Backup